December 3rd, 2018 • HR Process

 Several organizations already depend on a cloud-based, off-the-shelf HR Software.
 While it seemed like the perfect all-in-one solution, these ready-made platforms demand too many ‘workarounds’ to keep things running.
 As a result, everything from agility, visibility, and overall efficiency goes out the window.

 Investing in a custom HR Software is not just risky but also expensive and time-consuming.
-When you neither have the time nor the resources to hand-code every bit of functionality, but have unique requirements, it is better to build your own HR management software on a customizable platform like KiSSFLOW.
+When you neither have the time nor the resources to hand-code every bit of functionality, but have unique requirements, it is better to customize your own HR management software on a customizable platform like Kissflow HR Cloud.